 Work details were sent out on a daily basis.
 Each day, the American doctors gave a list of names to the Japanese of the POWs who were healthier enough to work.
 If the quota of POWs needed to work could not be met, the Japanese put those POWs who were sick but could walk, to work.
 The death rate among the POWs reached 50 men dying a day.

-After the war, the Pvt.
-Cornell Dillon remains were exhumed and identified by the U.S. Recovery Team.
+It is not known if his family learned of his death during the war or if they learned of his death after the war.
+What is known is that the remains – of Pvt.
+Cornell Dillon -were exhumed and identified by the U.S. Recovery Team in 1947 and his brother was notified.
 At the request of his brother, his remains were buried at the new American Military Cemetery at Manila in Plot A, Row 13, Grave 119 at the cemetery.